mov-cli/mov-cli/README.md

 # mov-cli

 A cli to browse and watch movies.
-This tool scrapes the site [sflix](https://sflix.se).

 ## Installation
 This project is a work in progress